hoangduy2126/BTL/README.md

 VRTX Studio's portfolio site is designed to reflect the studio's identity: bold, considered, and precise.
 The homepage features an interactive 3D logo scene built in Three.js that visitors can orbit with their cursor.
 The rest of the site uses a clean editorial layout to present selected works, services, team, and a contact form.

-The project was built as a midterm assignment for the Web Development course at VNU-UET (2026).
+The project was built as a midterm assignment for the Computer Graphics course at VNU-UET (2026).

 ---